rox-streuli/Functional-Blackjack-Game/README.md

 Difficulty Expert 🤯: Only use Hint 1 to complete the project.

 This is my variation from the original project.
 I used ASCII art and created my cards to call from The Bej's cards (TM) v.1.0.
-(See copyright)
+(See license)
 ![image](https://github.com/rox-streuli/Functional-Blackjack-Game/assets/92250156/d517da79-27f8-485f-914f-ad97cdf3bc17)